mdn/content/files/en-us/web/accessibility/aria/roles/treegrid_role/index.md

 If the `treegrid` allows the user to choose just one item for an action, then it is known as a **single-select** treegrid.
 In single-select treegrids, the item with focus also has a selected state set with [`aria-selected`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected).

 If the treegrid supports selection of more than one row or cell, it is a **multi-select** treegrid.
 In the multi-select treegrid, the selected state is independent of the focus.
-The visual design and assitive technologies must distinguish between items that are selected and the item that has focus.
+The visual design and assistive technologies must distinguish between items that are selected and the item that has focus.

 For multi-select treegrids, include [`aria-multiselectable="true"`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-multiselectable) on the element with the `treegrid` role.
 All selected rows or cells have [`aria-selected`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected) set to true.
 All rows and cells that are selectable but not currently selected have `aria-selected` set to `false`.
 Don't include the `aria-selected` attribute on rows and cells that are not individually selectable as the presence of the attribute indicates to assistive technologies that the row or cell is selectable.